 - The Blofeld seen in From Russia With Love and Thunderball is indeed the real Ernst Stavro Blofeld.
 The one in You Only Live Twice (Donald Pleasence) is just a stand-in, and died during the eruption.
 The real Blofeld (Telly Savalas) and Bond finally come face-to-face in On Her Majesty's Service That can explain why they do not recognize each other.
 After killing his wife, Blofeld goes into hiding, and puts another stand-in in charge.
 (Charles Gray) The stand-in is killed in the opening teaser, as HIS stand-ins are left in charge.
 That wold explain why Blofeld acts so strangely in Diamonds Are Forever.
 He's just an actor suddenly in charge of a terrorist organization.
 Finally, the Blofeld in For Your Eyes Only is the real Blofeld again, notice the heavy similarities between that one and the Telly Savalas Blofeld, last time we saw him.
 Bond finally has his revenge on Blofeld, dropping him down the smokestack.

-.
+"Blofeld" is the catEvery time Blofeld is shown onscreen, he's got his trademark white cat.
+The actor portraying Blofeld, though, is always different.
+Ergo, as the only element of continuity in all his appearances, the cat must itself be Blofeld.
 Pleasance, Savalas, Gray, Sydow and the rest?
-Expendable fall guys who are either paid actors, men helplessly under the cat’s direct control or ambitious dupes who think they’re the Dragon-in-Chief
+Expendable fall guys who are either paid actors, men helplessly under the cat's direct control or ambitious dupes who think they're the Dragon-in-Chief.

 - The actual quote is "...not to break the traffic laws."
 So, perhaps if he's killing someone he gets a sort of diplomatic immunity to parking tickets?